-Elementary Education Bachelor's Degree Program Overview
+Elementary Education Bachelor's Degree Program

 Gain the knowledge you need to step confidently into the field of education.
 In the Elementary Education bachelor’s degree program, you will learn to be an effective classroom teacher who can plan and implement a broad range of instructional, assessment, and management strategies to meet the diverse needs of all students.
 You will also have real-world opportunities to participate in supervised teaching opportunities in local schools from sophomore year through graduation.
-The elementary education curriculum is infused with Christian, Catholic, and Benedictine values and taught by experienced full-time faculty with pre-K to grade 6 teaching experience.
+The elementary education degree curriculum is infused with Christian, Catholic, and Benedictine values and taught by experienced full-time faculty with pre-K to grade 6 teaching experience.

 The University of Mary education program is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, and meets the teacher certification standards of the North Dakota Educational Standards and Practices Board.
-Upon completing the Elementary Education Bachelor of Science degree at the University of Mary you will be eligible for licensure to teach in grades 1-6 in North Dakota.
+Upon completing the Elementary Education Bachelor of Science degree at the University of Mary you will be eligible for licensure to teach in grades 1-8 in North Dakota.

-Elementary Education Bachelor’s Degree Program Highlights
+Elementary Education Degree Program Highlights